Choosing a proper audio codec is obviously a critical decision to make.

-No matter whether you plan to build an in-game chat feature for your game on your own or by using a third-party real-time voice SDK to fit the purpose of having voice chat while playing games.
-Building in-game voice chat into a game involves many considerations, including audio quality, latency, system resource consumption, etc. Choosing a proper audio codec is obviously a critical decision to make as it affects many of these aspects.
+The solution must be tailor-made using a third-party real-time voice SDK to fit the purpose of having voice chat while playing games.
+Building in-game voice chat into a game involves many considerations, including audio quality, latency, system resource consumption, etc. Choosing a proper audio codec achieves the best results.

 Choosing the Right Audio Codec